The best decluttering methods – 84 tried-and-tested methods for even the least motivated among us

 Whether you are looking to declutter clothes fast, or quickly want to blitz a few areas of your home before guests arrive, these quick decluttering methods will help you refresh your space without eating into your free time.

-- The Boundary Method – This method sets clear boundaries for storing items.
+- The Boundary Method – This decluttering method sets clear boundaries for storing items.
 Anything that doesn’t fit has to go, making it ideal for organizing storage containers or organizing drawers, especially when paired with good adjustable drawer dividers, available at Amazon.

 - Micro-decluttering – If you only have 10 minutes but want to tackle a key problem area, try micro-decluttering.
-You focus on one very specific area, such as one drawer of your nightstand, or just the bathroom vanity, to reduce clutter in key spots and make everyday life easier
+You focus on one very specific area, such as one drawer of your nightstand or just the bathroom vanity, to reduce clutter in key spots and make everyday life easier.

 For people who want to build better habits

-- One-In-One-Out Method – Another self-explanatory method, every time you add one item to your home, you get rid of another to keep your belongings at a constant level.
+- One-In-One-Out Method – Another self-explanatory decluttering method, every time you add one item to your home, you get rid of another to keep your belongings at a constant level.
 Keep a lidded basket, like this one from Walmart, near your door to keep outgoing clutter tidy, but out of the way.

-- The One-In Ten-Out decluttering rule – A more extreme version of the method above, you bring one item in and get rid of 10 items.
+- The One-In Ten-Out decluttering rule – A more extreme version of the decluttering method above, you bring one item in and get rid of 10 items.
 They only have to be small to help you reach your targets.

 - Dopamine Decluttering Method – If you want to improve your relationship with decluttering to make it a task you enjoy, start thinking more mindfully.
 This method involves setting achievable goals and incorporating rewards to build positive associations with decluttering.